gersakbogdan/erlang-hackerrank/README.md

-erlang-hackerrank
+Erlang - Hacker rank solutions
 =================

-Erlang - Hacker rank solutions
+Please check this solutions only after you solved the problems using your favorite programming language.